blahlicus/image-meister/README.md

 Alternatively, drag-and-drop image files directly onto the exe also works.

-Or you could fall it from the command line via the statement `image-meister.exe [image-path]`.
+Or you could call it from the command line via the statement `image-meister.exe [image-path]`.

 ## Features
 * Fast async image loading